jimmyadaro/secure-vhost/README.md

 #### But why?

-Modern websites and web-basd apps are going full-encrypted, some API vendors (such as Google Cloud Platform, Mapbox, Facebook...) **require**  that you use a secure SSL/TLS certificate to use their services.
+Modern websites and web-based apps are going full-encrypted, some API vendors (such as Google Cloud Platform, Mapbox, Facebook...) **require**  that you use a secure SSL/TLS certificate to use their services.
 Now you can easily do it in localhost!

 #### Important notes